intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 =================== =========================== =====================
 Cond                Allowed type                Description
 =================== =========================== =====================
-equal               scalar-type                 Equal
+equal               number-type                 Equal
-not_equal           scalar-type                 Not equal greater_than        scalar-type \\ complex-type Greater than greather_than_equal scalar-type \\ complex-type Greater than or equal less_than           scalar-type \\ complex-type Less than less_than_equal     scalar-type \\ complex-type Less than or equal
+not_equal           number-type                 Not equal greater_than        number-type \\ complex-type Greater than greather_than_equal number-type \\ complex-type Greater than or equal less_than           number-type \\ complex-type Less than less_than_equal     number-type \\ complex-type Less than or equal
 =================== =========================== =====================

 Constant